 Your website will have analytics added and you’ll receive reports at a cadence that you prefer.

 You should have a budget of somewhere between $1500 and $3500.

 I offer a very reasonable annual maintenance fee (based on the cost of the site) that covers most changes, software updates, annual license fees, etc. You will have access to a help desk system so that things to do not get lost in email.
 If you do not want to pay for support annually I can bill changes at an hourly rate.

 Note – extensive changes in functionality will be scoped and quoted as a separate contract.

 Nope.
 I like to keep it simple.
 The initial cost of your site includes all hosting and support for a year.
 Then each year you’ll get an invoice for an amount that is based off of the type of website you have (ecommerce or not ecommerce usually) plus any ongoing license costs that I’ve paid for out of pocket.
 That covers you for maintenance and hosting for another year.
-Generally it’s $250 a year for a non-transactional/no integration site and $500 a year for a site that has ecommerce or a not straight-out-of-the-box integration.

 In very select circumstances I may split any balance due into a couple of payments.